Sinaloit/linter-lua-globals/README.md

 ## Linter Installation
 Before using this package, you must ensure that `lua` and `luac` are installed on your system.
-*: Limitation of this version is that luac must be in the system path

 ## Installation